Apostasia (plant): Taxonomy and naming

 The genus Apostasia was first formally described in 1825 by Carl Ludwig Blume who published the description in Bijdragen tot de flora van Nederlandsch Indië.
 The genus name Apostasia is derived from the Ancient Greek word apostasis meaning "defection" or "departure from", referring to the distinct features of this genus.

 The two genera in the subfamily Apostasioideae, Apostasia and Neuwiedia, differ from most other orchids in having three stamens.
 Recent studies suggest that the fifteen or so species in these two genera, although exhibiting "primitive" features, are "sister" genera rather than ancestors of other orchid families.

 Distribution and habitat

 Species in the genus Apostasia are found from north-eastern India, Nepal and Bhutan to southern Japan, and through Southeast Asia to New Guinea and northern Australia.
 Three species, one of which is endemic, are found in China and one is endemic to Queensland.

 List of species

-The following is a list of species of Apostasia recognised by the World Checklist of Selected Plant Families as at August 2018:
+The following is a list of species of Apostasia recognised by Plants of the World Online as at October 2025: